Butternut Squash, Sage, and Cardamom Fritters

 East India inspired fritters containing small, savory chunks of butternut squash and apple, and seasoned with INDIA TREE Cardamom and fresh sage, are ideal for a fall brunch or an evening snack.

-- 2cups peanut or safflower oil (clarified butter works as well)
+- 2cups peanut or safflower oil

 - 1cup sifted all-purpose flour